 In vitro and in vivo results suggest that risdiplam can induce alternate splicing of additional genes, including Forkhead box protein M1 (FOXM1) and MAP kinase activating death domain (MADD).

 FOXM1 and MADD are believed to be active in the control of cell cycles and apoptosis, respectively, identified as potential contributors to adverse reactions seen in animals.

 Clinical trials on Evrysdi

-The FDA’s approval of Evrysdi was based on the results from two clinical studies FIREFISH with infantile-onset SMA and SUNFISH with later-onset SMA.
+The FDA’s approval of Evrysdi was based on the results from two clinical studies, FIREFISH with infantile-onset SMA and SUNFISH with later-onset SMA.

-FIREFISH (study one) was an open-label, multi-centre, pivotal, and two-part clinical study that included 21 patients in the first stage and 41 patients in part two.
+FIREFISH (study one) was an open-label, multicentre, pivotal, and two-part clinical study that included 21 patients in the first stage and 41 patients in part two.
 The dose for part two was determined in part one.

 SUNFISH (study two) was also a two-part, multicentre trial that enrolled 51 patients in part one and 180 patients in part two.
-Part one was an exploratory dose-finding study, while part two was a randomised, double-blind, and placebo-controlled pivotal study.
+Part one was an exploratory dose-finding study while part two was a randomised, double-blind, and placebo-controlled pivotal study.

-In FIREFISH part one study, the efficacy was based on the survival without permanent ventilation and sitting without support for at least five seconds at 12 months of treatment measured by the Gross Motor Scale of the Bayley Scales of Infant and Toddler Development Third Edition (BSID-III).
+In the FIREFISH part one study, the efficacy was based on the survival without permanent ventilation and sitting without support for at least five seconds at 12 months of treatment measured by the Gross Motor Scale of the Bayley Scales of Infant and Toddler Development Third Edition (BSID-III).

 After 12 months of Evrysdi treatment, 90% of the patients were alive without permanent ventilation and reached the age of 15 months or older.